zettlrobert/notes/flutter/README.md

 * Lifting the State up, State is Managed on shared, common denomninator the direct Parent of the Widgets

 ### Maps
-* Built in Datastructure
+* Built in data structure
 * crated with {} or Map
 * key and value pairs

 ### final vs const
-* final if a vlaue doenst change from the point of time when a program runs, can be initated with a value
+* final if a value doesn't change from the point of time when a program runs, can be initiated with a value
 * final is a runtime constant value
-* const is compiletime constant --> also means runtime constant
+* const is compile time constant --> also means runtime constant
-* const can be added infront of the variable or infront of the value
+* const can be added infront of the variable or before of the value

 ## Running Apps on Different Devices & Debugging Apps